 - Fast drivers.
 The lack of snow and the extended daylight hours may make some truckers driver faster.
 Faster drivers can lose control of their vehicles or take longer to stop and cause serious accidents.

-Of course, it isn’t just weather and extended daylight that causes accidents.
+Of course, it isn’t just weather and extended daylight that cause truck accidents.
 All of the other factors that can lead to truck crashes at other times of the year are still risks in the spring.

 A Kansas City Personal Injury Attorney Can Help You Find Out What Happened